qase-tms/qase-php-client/docs/Api/RunsApi.md

 );
 $code = 'code_example'; // string | Code of project, where to search entities.
 $id = 56; // int | Identifier.
-$include = 'include_example'; // string | Add this param to include a list of test cases into response.
-Possible value: cases
+$include = 'include_example'; // string | Include a list of related entities IDs into response.
+Should be separated by comma.
+Possible values: cases, defects

 try {
     $result = $apiInstance->getRun($code, $id, $include);